 Pros#

-- Cheaper than organized day tours
+- Generally cheaper than organized day tours

 Cons#

-- Requires planning and coordination
+- Requires some planning and coordination with schedules

-- Train schedules may not align perfectly
+- Train times may not align perfectly

-- No guide for the train portions
+- You’re on your own for the train portions

 What You’ll See at Meteora#